gofynd/asyncio-requests/README.md

           <li>headers -      Dict.
 Required</li>
           <li>trace_config - List[tracer_callable_object] Optional. default tracer is aiohttp.TraceConfig() - Optional</li>
           <li>
-            http_file_config: Dict use this only if you want to send file in request.
+            http_file_upload_config: Dict use this only if you want to send file in request.
 If you use this config then only file will be sent in request - Optional
             <ul>
               <li>local_filepath: machine file path for file to be sent in request</li>
               <li>file_key: The key in which the file data is to be sent</li>